llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 The puzzle creation part requests that the user inputs a size for which to develop their puzzle.
 After this, it checks to see if the size is within our designated parameters and allows the user to proceed with making their puzzle.
 Once they're done and have created what they feel is a puzzle that they're happy with, they can check to see if it's a legitimate puzzle or if they'll need to revise it.
 Remember that for a Picross puzzle to be legitimate, it can only have one unique solution.
 After they've successfully passed the second check, they're allowed to take the puzzle that they've made and save it to their computer for future usage.

-**3.2 Scanning/Importing**
+**Scanning/Importing**

 Scanning is dealt with in the importing component.
 It takes a puzzle that the user has selected to import from their device and inputs it into the program.
 From there, the user is allowed to traverse throughout the UI and find whatever they want to do with the uploaded puzzle (modify, solve, upload another).
 The Solver has complete access to the file once the user has uploaded it into the program and the user can then proceed to solve or get help with the selected puzzle.

-**3.3 Solver**
+**Solver**

 The Solver component controls every aspect of how we solve and help users to solve puzzles.
 Once the user scans in a file from the import component, the solver component takes in the uploaded file if the user wants to solve the puzzle and brings it into the solver screen.
 From there, the user can then solve the puzzle or get helpful hints on how to solve the puzzle thanks to the helper that's built into the solver component.
 This helper will display tips in the form of "You should try looking at row/colomun #..." or "Have you tried looking at...?" to ensure that the user can simply understand what it's telling them to do as well as gain an understanding as to where they went wrong.
 The user can also use the check feature which is also present within the solver component to see if what they're doing in the puzzle solver is correct and that they're on the right track to correctly completing the puzzle.
 If what the user has input is incorrect, the checker will tell the user that they should fix or adjust something before continuing on because their current puzzle isn't correct.

-*3.3.1 Help System*
+	**Help System**
 	The Solver component gives the user the opportunity to ask for a help or a hint on a desired puzzle that they've uploaded.
 If the user asks the system for assistance, they're given an on-screen hint in the form of a sentence detailing what their next best move should be.
 Also, the user can check the puzzle to see if what they have entered already is correct or incorrect.
 Once they do this, they're sent back to the Solver component to proceed with their puzzle.

-*3.3.2 System Solve*
+	**3.3.2 System Solve**
 	The Solver component has the ability to outright solve a desired puzzle for a user.
 For instance, if the user is stuck and doesn't foresee themselves finishing a puzzle or they just want to know what the solution to a really difficult puzzle is, they can opt into having the system solver within the solver component do it for them and return the resulting solution.
 The Solver component then displays this solution for the user to see and save.

-**3.4 Puzzle Creation**
+**Puzzle Creation**

 The Creation component is what enables the user to create or modify their own personal Picross puzzles.
 With the help of the import component, the user can select a file and upload it into the program and the Creation component will then allow the user to modify the uploaded puzzle and creat something that's uniquely their own.
 As long as it meets the rule of one unique solution, the user can do whatever they want to the puzzle that they've uploaded.
 Also available within this component is the ability to just create a puzzle from scratch.
 This is where the user is prompted to input the parameters of the puzzle they want to create.
 (For example, the user input that they want to make a 5x5 Picross puzzle) Again, the puzzle that's created in this component must meet standard Picross rules to be considered legitimate.
 From here, the user can then save the puzzle that they've created to their device, or input it into the solver.